anonanton/takehome/README.md

 This is a maven project.

-Contains 2 projects -
+Contains 2 projects:
-1 - calculator has all calculator functionalities
+1) calculator has all calculator functionalities
-2 - cli is a command line tool to run the calculator
+2) cli is a command line tool to run the calculator

 Build:
 1) Run mvn clean install from root